Vacancy (film): Plot

 Followed by the masked men, they sneak back into the tunnel and take a different route, ending up in the auto garage across from the motel.
 Meanwhile, a sheriff appears, having responded to Amy's attempted call.
 Upon searching one of the rooms, he witnesses a snuff film and flees.
 David and Amy run to him, and they all attempt to leave but find the engine wire to the police car has been cut.
 When the officer gets out, the masked men kill him.
 David and Amy run into one of the other rooms.
 David hides Amy in the ceiling while he plans to make it to Mason's office to retrieve a revolver, but the men stab him as he leaves.
 He collapses as Amy watches from above.

 In the morning, Amy comes down and leaves, finding one of the killers' car.
-As she attempts to drive away, a masked man breaks into the car from the sun roof, and she crashes the car into the motel, killing two of the men.
-(The latter of which is revealed to be the mechanic who "helped" the couple earlier.)
+As she attempts to drive away, a masked man breaks into the car from the sun roof, and she crashes the car into the motel, killing him and the other man (the latter of which is revealed to be the mechanic who "helped" the couple earlier).
 Amy then runs into the reception, where she finds the revolver.
-Mason appears and begins to strangle her with the telephone cord, then beats her as he records the struggle with his video camera.
+Mason appears and begins to strangle her with the telephone cord, then beats her as he records the struggle with his video camera while laughing maniacally.
 Amy fights back and manages to gain the upper hand, finally shooting Mason dead.

 Amy returns to David and finds he is still alive.
 She goes back to reception, takes the phone cord from Mason's jacket pocket, and connects it to the phone to call 911.
 She then goes back to David, comforting him while waiting for the police to arrive.